Beginner's Guide to Growth Hacking: 9 Tips for Entrepreneurs

 You may have awesome ideas that I (or any other growth hacker) have never thought of.
 Your business may have an entirely different target market than mine.
-You may find your business doesn’t need content marketing or social media and can get by just fine with email and advertising.
+You may find your business doesn’t need content marketing or social media and can get by just fine with email, presentation tools and advertising.
 Or perhaps your business devotes all of its marketing efforts on Pinterest, Instagram and Facebook.
 I can’t know, and can’t tell you (though I’d be more than happy to start a conversation about it in the comment section below).

 Your business is your own business.